 For those only considering on-premise options, Infor is a proprietary-platformed ERP made specifically for distributors.
-It’s excellent for supply chain management, including demand, transportation and warehouse management.
-It’s mostly aimed for businesses in North America and the United Kingdom.
+It’s excellent for supply chain management, including demand, transportation, and warehouse management.
+It’s mostly aimed at businesses in North America and the United Kingdom.

-OroCommerce streamlines B2B sales with integrations that seamlessly connect your online store with data in your ERP.
-These and other connectors in the OroCommerce marketplace help keep customer, product, inventory, price or order-related changes reflected across all channels.
+OroCommerce, a B2B eCommerce platform, streamlines B2B sales with integrations that seamlessly connect your online store with data in your ERP.
+These and other connectors in the OroCommerce extensions store help keep customer, product, inventory, price, or order-related changes reflected across all channels.

-Due to its flexible and robust open source nature, OroCommerce can easily integrate with any ERP system.
-OroCommerce also integrates with OroCRM out of the box, allowing distribution businesses to easily access customer information, transactions and activities.
+Due to its flexible and robust open-source nature, OroCommerce can easily integrate with a general or industry-specific ERP system.
+OroCommerce also integrates with OroCRM out of the box, allowing wholesale distributors to easily access customer information, transactions and activities.

 Top ERP for Distributors: Final Words

 Distributors maintain networks impacting every area of business, be it accounting, inventory, orders, human resources or customer relationships.
 That’s a lot of things to manage, keep track of and optimize.
 Therefore, the right ERP must not only match your requirements in features and capabilities but also radiate a business philosophy and communication culture that matches your own.

 When narrowing down your ERP selection, remember the importance of working with someone who not only understands your unique business needs, but also shares your long-term company vision.
 With heightened odds of selecting the right ERP partner, you’ll set yourself up for a smoother implementation and grow a profitable, efficient distribution business.